tychosoft/webforcpp/CONTRIBUTING.md

 ## Documentation

-I am striving to make all project documentation viewable thru each projects wiki pages.
-I also hope to consolidate any non-graphical Wiki documentation back into the distribution tarball as well.
+I am striving to make all project documentation viewable either thru each projects wiki pages or directly in the repo.
+Product documentation in the repo will also be in distribution tarballs.
+The wiki will be used for projects that have graphical images for documentation.

 ## Issues

-The support ticket system can be used for bug requests, discussion items, or any kind of inquiry at all.
+The gitlab support ticket system can be used for bug requests, discussion items, or any other kind of inquiry at all.
 It's contents are fully public.
-It also is entirely separate from my internal development ticketing.

-## Patches

-Patches may be submitted and attached to an issue in the issue tracker or sent by email.
-They should be provided in unified diffs.
-All code contributions must be held in copyright under Tycho Softworks for now, which may require a copyright assignment form.
-This is a new requirement since all current code already is exclusively copyrighted by Tycho Softworks as it had only been worked on by me alone, but this may change if there is active participation.

 ## Code of Conduct